lducoli/irCLIP-RNP_Re-CLIP/README.md

 # irCLIP-RNP and ReCLIP
-Pipelines for the analysis of irCLIP-RNP and Re-CLIP data.
+Codes for the analysis of irCLIP-RNP and Re-CLIP data included in the manuscript entitled "irCLIP-RNP and ReCLIP reveals patterns of dynamic protein assemblies on RNA".
+MS folder contain the pipelines, subdivided by main figure folders, used for the analysis and visualization of irCLIP-RNP datasets.
+Seq folder contain the pipelines, subdivided by main figure folders, used for the analysis and visualization of ReCLIP and irCLIPv2 datasets.